apache/skywalking-eyes/README.md

 ```
 2. The [SPDX ID](https://spdx.org/licenses/) of the license, it’s convenient when your license is standard SPDX license, so that you can simply specify this identifier without copying the whole license `content` or `pattern`.
 This will be used as the content when `fix` command needs to insert a license header.
 3. The copyright owner to replace the `[owner]` in the `SPDX-ID` license template.
+4. The copyright software name to replace the `[name]` in the `SPDX-ID` license template.
-4. If you are not using the standard license text, you can paste your license text here, this will be used as the content when `fix` command needs to insert a license header, if both `license` and `SPDX-ID` are specified, `license` wins.
+5. If you are not using the standard license text, you can paste your license text here, this will be used as the content when `fix` command needs to insert a license header, if both `license` and `SPDX-ID` are specified, `license` wins.
-5. The `pattern` is an optional regexp.
+6. The `pattern` is an optional regexp.
 You don’t need this if all the file headers are the same as `license` or the license of `SPDX-ID`, otherwise you need to compose a pattern that matches your existing license texts so that `license-eye` won't complain about the existing license headers.
 If you want to replace your existing license headers, you can compose a `pattern` that matches your existing license headers, and modify the `content` to what you want to have, then `license-eye header fix` would rewrite all the existing license headers to the wanted `content`.
-6. The `paths` are the path list that will be checked (and fixed) by license-eye, default is `['**']`.
+7. The `paths` are the path list that will be checked (and fixed) by license-eye, default is `['**']`.
 Formats like `**/*`.md and `**/bin/**` are supported.
-7. The `paths-ignore` are the path list that will be ignored by license-eye.
+8. The `paths-ignore` are the path list that will be ignored by license-eye.
 By default, `.git` and the content in `.gitignore` will be inflated into the `paths-ignore` list.
-8. On what condition License-Eye will comment the check results on the pull request, `on-failure`, `always` or `never`.
+9. On what condition License-Eye will comment the check results on the pull request, `on-failure`, `always` or `never`.
 Options other than `never` require the environment variable `GITHUB_TOKEN` to be set.
-9. The `license-location-threshold` specifies the index threshold where the license header can be located.
+10. The `license-location-threshold` specifies the index threshold where the license header can be located.
-10. The `language` is an optional configuration.
+11. The `language` is an optional configuration.
 You can set the language license header comment style.
 If it doesn't exist, it will use the default configuration at the `languages.yaml`.
 An [example](test/testdata/.licenserc_language_config_test.yaml) is to use block comment style for Go codes.
-11. Specify the programming language identifier.
+12. Specify the programming language identifier.
 You can set different configurations for multiple languages.
-12. The `extensions` are the files with these extensions which the configuration will take effect.
+13. The `extensions` are the files with these extensions which the configuration will take effect.
-13. The `filenames` are the specified files which the configuration will take effect.
+14. The `filenames` are the specified files which the configuration will take effect.
-14. The `comment_style_id` set the license header comment style, it's the `id` at the `styles.yaml`.
+15. The `comment_style_id` set the license header comment style, it's the `id` at the `styles.yaml`.
-15. The `dependency` section is configurations for resolving dependencies' licenses.
+16. The `dependency` section is configurations for resolving dependencies' licenses.
-16. The `files` are the files that declare the dependencies of a project, typically, `go.mod` in Go project, `pom.xml` in maven project, and `package.json` in NodeJS project.
+17. The `files` are the files that declare the dependencies of a project, typically, `go.mod` in Go project, `pom.xml` in maven project, and `package.json` in NodeJS project.
 If it's a relative path, it's relative to the `.licenserc.yaml`.
-17. Declare the licenses which cannot be identified by this tool.
+18. Declare the licenses which cannot be identified by this tool.
-18. The `name` of the dependency, The name is different for different projects, `PackagePath` in Go project, `GroupID:ArtifactID` in maven project, `PackageName` in NodeJS project.
+19. The `name` of the dependency, The name is different for different projects, `PackagePath` in Go project, `GroupID:ArtifactID` in maven project, `PackageName` in NodeJS project.
 You can use file pattern as described in [the doc](https://pkg.go.dev/path/filepath#Match).
-19. The `version` of the dependency, comma seperated string (such as `1.0,2.0,3.0`), if this is empty, it means all versions of the dependency.
+20. The `version` of the dependency, comma seperated string (such as `1.0,2.0,3.0`), if this is empty, it means all versions of the dependency.
-20. The [SPDX ID](https://spdx.org/licenses/) of the dependency license.
+21. The [SPDX ID](https://spdx.org/licenses/) of the dependency license.
-21. The minimum percentage of the file that must contain license text for identifying a license, default is `75`.
+22. The minimum percentage of the file that must contain license text for identifying a license, default is `75`.
-22. The dependencies that should be excluded when analyzing the licenses, this is useful when you declare the dependencies in `pom.xml` with `compile` scope but don't distribute them in package.
+23. The dependencies that should be excluded when analyzing the licenses, this is useful when you declare the dependencies in `pom.xml` with `compile` scope but don't distribute them in package.
 (Note that non-`compile` scope dependencies are automatically excluded so you don't need to put them here).

 **NOTE**: When the `SPDX-ID` is Apache-2.0 and the owner is Apache Software foundation, the content would be [a dedicated license](https://www.apache.org/legal/src-headers.html#headers) specified by the ASF, otherwise, the license would be [the standard one](https://www.apache.org/foundation/license-faq.html#Apply-My-Software).